South Carolina Economics and Personal Finance Curriculum

 Chapter 7: Technical Analysis: Common Charts and Terms

-When making diversification and asset allocation decisions, investors consider their risk tolerance, goals, and investing time horizon.Lesson – Investing Strategies
+When making diversification and asset allocation decisions, investors consider their risk tolerance, goals, and investing time horizon.Lesson – How to Develop an Investing Strategy

 Lesson – Building a diversified portfolio